MhmudFwzi/corpora_analysis/README.md

-# Sentence Length Analysis Scripts
+# Data Preparation and Analysis Scripts for DTAW and RSC

 This is a set of scripts used to separate, preprocess, parse, analyze, and visualize the DTAW and RSC corpora.